 Like algae, aquatic plants play a vital role in lake ecology because they provide cover, habitat, and food.
 However, too many plants can limit swimming , fishing, water skiing, boating, and aesthetic appreciation.
 Exotic species, plants, like Eurasian watermilfoil introduced into habitats where they are not native, are considered to be severe threats to our lakes.
 In the absence of predators, diseases, and competitors from their native habitat, non-native species introduced into new habitats over overrun their new home and crowd out native species.
 It is very difficult to eradicate these species once they become established.

-Ecology surveys Washington lakes each year to document the density and species of aquatic plants in each water body.
+Ecology surveys some lakes each year to document the density and species of aquatic plants in each water body.
 See this information, Ecology's plant identification manual, and management techniques at this website.

 Privacy Notice | Site Info | Accessibility | Contact the web team |